 Digital marketing is a rapidly expanding field that has many aspects and strategies.
 As such, it can be overwhelming for people to know where to even start with their digital marketing strategy.

 This blog post will focus on the seven important pillars of digital marketing campaigns.
 And how they work together in unison to help your business succeed online.
-We’ll go over what each pillar does, why it’s important.
+We’ll go over what each pillar does, and why it’s important.
 And how you can implement digital marketing guidelines through your own business.

 The Main Components of the Digital Era

 Digital Marketing is a rapidly emerging form of advertising that has seen exponential growth over the past few years.

 Gone are the days of traditional advertising when you could buy an advertisement on TV or in the newspaper.
 Today, your campaign needs to be digital if you want to stay competitive.

 There are different types of marketing platforms like Mailchimp.
 HubSpot, Trell, Google Analytics and Hootsuite, etc for your assistance in different aspects of digital marketing.